-My first Crohn's diagnosis was questioned by a new doctor
+Then my first Crohn's diagnosis was questioned

 I returned to New York where a gastroenterologist questioned my initial diagnosis.
 I seemed to feel fine, at the time, which he said meant I didn’t have Crohn’s disease.
 He said, “you’re fine.
 Don't worry about it.”
 I couldn't believe it.
 My problem was solved!
 Hallelujah!
 He did say, though, if I started to feel sick again, to come back immediately.

 The next year was great.
 Very limited symptoms.
 I thought it went away.
 Then I started throwing up again.
 The stomach pain was awful.
 Frequent trips to the bathroom.
 Puking up bile.